Struct mio::Ipv6Addr 1.0.0

 fn to_ipv4(&self) -> Option<Ipv4Addr>

 Converts this address to an IPv4 address.
-Returns None
+Returns None if this address is

 neither IPv4-compatible or IPv4-mapped.